Kidney stones - lithotripsy - discharge

 It is normal to have a small amount of blood in your urine for a few days to a few weeks after this procedure.

 You may have pain and nausea when the stone pieces pass.
 This can happen soon after treatment and may last for 4 to 8 weeks.

-You may have some bruising on your back or side where the stone was treated.
+You may have some bruising on your back or side where the stone was treated if sound waves were used.
 You may also have some pain over the treatment area.

 Have someone drive you home from the hospital.
 Rest when you get home.
 Most people can go back to their regular daily activities 1 or 2 days after this procedure.

 Drink a lot of water in the weeks after treatment.
 This helps pass any pieces of stone that still remain.
 Your health care provider may give you a medicine called an alpha blocker to make it easier to pass the pieces of stone.